 To try and discover the top offerings, then, the Pocket-lint has been hard at work testing the latest and greatest electric toothbrushes.
 We've considered a range of models from Philips Sonicare, Oral-B and more, with our grading based on the overall clean and feel, the usefulness of extraneous features and value for money.
 Not all made our final recommendations.

-Quick view: After testing the top electric toothbrushes, our current Top Pick is the Philips Sonicare DiamondClean.
-However, we also recommend checking out the Oral-B iO 9 Series, Philips Sonicare ProtectiveClean 6100, Oral-B Genius 9000 and Quip Electric Toothbrush.
+What are the best toothbrushes?
+After testing the top options, the Philips Sonicare DiamondClean range is our recommendation.
+However, we also think it's worth checking out the Oral-B iO 9 Series, Philips Sonicare ProtectiveClean 6100, Oral-B Genius 9000 and Quip Electric Toothbrush.

 Philips Sonicare DiamondClean